pawamoy/git-changelog/README.md

 - Todo:
     - [Plugin architecture][issue-19],
-      to support more commit styles and git services.
+      to support more commit conventions and git services.
     - [Template context injection][issue-17],
       to furthermore customize how your changelog will be rendered.
     - [Easy access to "Breaking Changes"][issue-14] in the templates.